ntd/silverstrap/README.md

 work out of the box on basic sites, i.e. by installing and enabling it you should already see how it looks a SilverStrap based website.

-The `boostrap2` branch is in maintenance mode and it is based on the SilverStripe 3 and Bootstrap 2.
+The `ss3-bs2` branch is in maintenance mode and it is based on SilverStripe 3 and Bootstrap 2.
+The `ss3-bs3` branch is in maintenance mode and it is based on SilverStripe 3 and Bootstrap 3.
-The master and dev branches, released as silverstrap-2.x.x, are based on Bootstrap 3.
+The `ss4-bs3` branch is in maintenance mode and it is based on SilverStripe 4 and Bootstrap 3.

 Installation
 ------------